 To jump to a topic, click on your choice in the menu below:

 RCR Training Resources:

-For additional information on the institutional RCR training program to meet requirements for National Science foundation supported research, see the Office of Sponsored Projects Adminstration (OSPA) web page: [HTML].
+For additional information on the institutional RCR training program to meet requirements for National Science foundation supported research, download the Office of Sponsored Projects Adminstration (OSPA) guidance document: [PDF].
 The University of Kentucky meets the NSF requirement by using the RCR web-based course provided by the Collaborative Institutional Training Initiative (CITI).
-Instructions for accessing the course are also available on the Office of Sponsored Projects Administration web page: [HTML].
+For instructions on accessing the course, download the Office of Sponsored Projects Administration instructions document: [PDF].

 In November 2009, NIH updated the requirement for instruction in the Responsible Conduct of Research (RCR) [HTML] which applies to select training grants (e.g., K, F, T, select R, D, U submissions and awards).